samsul003/samsularefin/README.md

 # serve with hot reload at localhost:3000
 gulp watch

-# build for production with minification & svg sprite
+# build for production with minification
 gulp build

 ```